 City of Salem Water System Has Levels of Perfluorononanoic Acid (PFNA) Above A Drinking Water Standard

-Our water system recently violated a New Jersey drinking water standard, and as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.
+As you know, in the second quarter of 2022 our water system violated a New Jersey drinking water standard, and as our customers, you have a right to know what happened, what you should do, and what we have done and are continuing to do to correct this situation.

 What is PFNA?

 Perfluorononanoic acid (PFNA) is a member of the group of chemicals called per- and polyfluoroalkyl substances (PFAS), that are man-made and used in industrial and commercial applications.
 PFNA has been historically used as a processing aid in the manufacturing of high-performance plastics that are resistant to harsh chemicals and high temperatures.
 Major sources of PFNA in drinking water include discharge from industrial facilities where it was made or used.
 Although the use of PFNA has decreased substantially, contamination is expected to continue indefinitely because it is extremely persistent in the environment and is soluble and mobile in water.

 *People who drink water containing PFNA in excess of the MCL over time could experience problems with their liver; kidney; immune system; or, in males, reproductive system.
 For females, drinking water containing PFNA in excess of the MCL over time may cause developmental delays in a fetus and/or an infant.

 What should I do?

 - Anyone concerned about their health should consult with their personal healthcare provider.